info2pk/test-clone/README.md

 # NGM-ai2html

 This is a fork of the NYTimes' ai2html.
 For installation and full documentation go to [ai2html](http://ai2html.org).
-This works nicely with the [ngm-ai2html-server](https://github.com/natgeo/ngm-ai2html-server) to provide local AEM previews.
+This works nicely with the [trudy](https://github.com/natgeo/ngm-trudy), the Nat Geo graphics generator and preview tool.
+A project using trudy will provide an .ai template thats optimized to support natgeo.com.

 ## Installation

 Ensure that this project is up to date.

-Open terminal `cd` to this folder and type `git pull`
+In the Terminal, navigate to the ai2html directory on your computer (e.g.: `cd ngm-ai2html`).

+Pull the latest version: `git pull`

 Double click on `_INSTALL.command`.
-If that fails, copy `ai2html.js` into your Illustrator scripts folder, likely `/Applications/Adobe Illustrator [version]/Presets/en_US/Scripts/`.
+If that fails, manually copy `ai2html.js` into your Illustrator scripts folder, likely `/Applications/Adobe Illustrator [version]/Presets/en_US/Scripts/`.

 ## Issues